sfence/hades_revisited/mods/default/README.txt

-Some (hudge) adjustments and expansions for Hades subgame added 2015 by Glünggi
+Some (hudge) adjustments and expansions for Hades game added 2015 by Glünggi

 Minetest 0.4 mod: default
 ==========================